 Microsoft on Wednesday unveiled the first Lumia-branded Windows Phone that will be sold at a price below €100 ($134), hot on the heels of news that sales of Lumia smartphones declined in the U.S.-based company's fiscal fourth quarter to the end of June.

 Microsoft reported a 7 percent decline in its quarterly profit, largely due to the effects of incorporating Nokia's handset business.
 But the company's revenue increased with the addition of the $1.99 billion in revenues the company scored from Nokia's handset operations.
-Importantly, Microsoft sold 5.8 million Lumia-branded Windows Phones, a decline from the 7.4 million Lumia smartphones Nokia sold during the second quarter of last year.
+Importantly, Microsoft sold 5.8 million Lumia-branded Windows Phones between April 25 and June 30.
+During the full second quarter of last year, Nokia sold 7.4 million Lumia smartphones.

 Microsoft is going to wind down Nokia's Asha and Series 40 feature-phone businesses over the next 18 months to focus solely on devices running Microsoft's Windows Phone platform, according to an internal company memo.
 The decisions come as part of Microsoft's decision to cut 18,000 jobs, including 12,500 former Nokia workers, the largest restructuring in the company's history.